blue-name/slb/intl.en-US/User Guide/Achieve cross-region load balancing through Global Traffic Manager.md

 Purchase and configure at least two ECS instances in each region where the users of the application service are located.

-In this tutorial, two ECS instances are purchased in Beijing, Shenzhen and Shanghai separately, and a simple static web page is built on each ECS instance.
+In this tutorial, two ECS instances are purchased in Beijing, Shenzhen and Singapore separately, and a simple static web page is built on each ECS instance.

--   Example of ECS instances in the Beijing region
--   Example of ECS instances in the Shenzhen region
--   Example of ECS instances in the Singapore region

 ## Step 2 Purchase and configure Server Load Balancing instances {#section_u35_ypc_wdb .section}

 1. See [Create an SLB instance](reseller.en-US/User Guide/Server Load Balancer instance/Create an SLB instance.md#) to create three Internet Server Load Balancing instances in Beijing, Shenzhen and Singapore separately.
-2. See [Configure an SLB instance](../../../../reseller.en-US/Quick Start (New Console)/Configure an SLB instance.md#) to add listeners and add configured ECS instances to backend server pools.
+2. See [Configure an SLB instance](../../../../../reseller.en-US/Quick Start (New Console)/Configure an SLB instance.md#) to add listeners and add configured ECS instances to backend server pools.

 -   Example of the SLB instance in the Beijing region
 -   Example of the SLB instance in the Shenzhen region